-Note: The following information relates mainly to Adults.
+Note: The following information is for Adults.
 If you are looking for youth programs, see our Youth Leagues & Camps.

 For an overview of the sport, read About Ultimate.